 How to DIY Kids Rainbow Party Necklaces

 As my daughter was filling up each container, I worked on cutting our DIY rainbow gift tags.
-My daughter wanted to give each child the letter beads to spell their name, so personalized gift tags were necessary.
+Because we were giving each child the letter beads to spell their name, personalized gift tags were necessary.
 To make things less complicated, don’t include letter beads.

 After we filled each container with letters, I immediately stacked the container with the gift tag.
 I wanted a way to remember which necklace went into each bag without much hassle.